TristonStuart/shapezio_wires_idea/README.md

 ### Tick Wiring
 Every wire calculation happens a tick after one another.
 The first calculation happens when it gets called but the next calculation will be pushed off to the next tick (aka next frame).

+### Switching Wire Types
+Users should just be allowed to click on the wire and change its type!

+## Analytics
+I think analytics of the wiring performance and operations would be very useful.
+Not only to keep in check how much game performance is impacted by what kinds of things and try to optimize but also to keep track of everything going on in complex wiring.
+There can also be settings that delay wiring speed for game performance which would be useful to know if you should use.